 Recovery from Grief is Possible

 Most of us in what is known as the Western world have been exposed to a suffocating avalanche of pressure to acquire stuff, work, relationships, things, even people.
-Yet our social paradigm presents us with virtually no relevant, useful guidance in regards to how to handle the inevitable loss of virtually anything.
+Yet our social paradigm presents us with virtually no relevant, useful guidance in regards to how to handle the inevitable loss of virtually anything, while conditioning us to stigmatize ourselves and each other for what we don’t already know.
+Our unavoidable, universal experience of loss is so often painted, erroneously, as individual personal failure in a vacuum of our own inferiority.

 About the Program